FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/use-single-line-comment-input.md

 This can also be done without code.
 In the widget customization page, see the "Enable Single-Line Comment Input" section.

-[app-screenshot-start url='/auth/my-account/customize-widget/new'; selector = '.single-line-comment-input'; title='Enable Single-Line Comment Input' app-screenshot-end]
+[app-screenshot-start url='/auth/my-account/customize-widget/new'; clickSelector = '.single-line-comment-input'; selector = '.single-line-comment-input'; title='Enable Single-Line Comment Input' app-screenshot-end]

 Note that, the comments on each page for each sort direction are pre-computed, so all sort directions have the same performance.